 "This may be a lot to take in, but I've got an open head.

-and night time with you sounds like something I'd like to explore.
+Night time with you is something I'd like to explore.

 I think that days with you sound like a lot more fun